datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 {quiz, id: quiz_06_git_projects}

-# Setting Up A Project on Github quiz
+# Setting Up A Project on GitHub quiz

+{choose-answers: 4)
 ?
+What  did we accomplish in this lesson?
+C) Created a new repository with the correct structure for a data

 {/quiz}